Andreas76/Tag-to-EST-V1/README.md

 # Tag-to-EST-V1
-Matching of tag sequences with EST mapping to annotated EST's
+Matching of tag sequences with EST mapping to annotated EST's - version 1